 Parks and open spaces, depots and recycling centres remain open at this time.
 Community facilities will be kept under review.

 The Council continues to plan for other contingencies.

-For further information, click here or follow the Council on Facebook and Twitter.
+For further information, visit the COVID-19 webpage or follow the Council on Facebook and Twitter.

 To make an appointment, please ring 03000 132 132 or email: firstname.lastname@example.org.
 To make an appointment with the Registrar, email: email@example.com.